 This site is a hub for my professional activities on- and offline, and also a place for me to raise questions about queerness, geekiness, politics, gender, race, capitalism, ethics, and scholarship.
 Like most things on the internet, these pages are a work in progress.

-My email address is alothian at umd dot edu or alexislothian at gmail dot com.
+My email address is alothian at umd dot edu.